Canon 1D vs Leica Digilux 3

 |Olympus E-300« »||Four Thirds||8.0||3264||2448||-||-||-||-||-||Olympus E-300|

 |Panasonic L1« »||Four Thirds||7.4||3136||2352||-||-||-||-||-||Panasonic L1|

 Feature comparison: Canon 1D vs Leica Digilux 3

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D and the Digilux 3 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the Digilux 3 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D has a higher magnification (0.55x vs 0.47x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D, the Leica Digilux 3, and comparable cameras.

 One feature that is present on the 1D, but is missing on the Digilux 3 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1D writes its imaging data to Compact Flash cards, while the Digilux 3 uses SDXC cards.
 The 1D features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the Digilux 3 only has one slot.